keonakhon/service-user/README.md

 ## Service User: Login with Facebook

-This was a project that I attempted to implement in 2020 for my side project, involving the handling of errors as described in the article https://productionreadygraphql.com/2020-08-01-guide-to-graphql-errors
+This was a project that I attempted to implement in 2020 for my side project, involving the handling of errors as described in the article which focused on the implementation on the Frontend https://productionreadygraphql.com/2020-08-01-guide-to-graphql-errors

 Tech Stack: